 Snow removal and ice management – snow and ice present immense dangers to pedestrians and drivers.
 Snow and ice just doesn't stick to Rechsand and Rechsand paved surfaces are much, much safer than conventional pavements.

-Aesthetics – "Paving over paradise and putting in a parking lot" not necessarily be at cross-purposes: 1) Rechsand paving solutions have a very low environmental impact; 2) Rechsand water conservation systems can be used to counter the effects of changing weather patterns by having water cleanly and safely stored right where rainfall amounts and timing are no longer predictable; 3) Rechsand can be cast into any form and dyed any color to blend in and/or to visually enhance the surroundings.
+Aesthetics – "Paving over paradise and putting in a parking lot" not necessarily be at cross-purposes: 1) Rechsand paving solutions have a very low environmental impact; 2) Rechsand water conservation systems can be used to counter the effects of changing weather patterns by having water cleanly and safely stored right where rainfall amounts and the timing of rain is no longer predictable; 3) Rechsand can be cast into any form and dyed any color to blend in and/or to visually enhance the surroundings.

 Maintenance – Rechsand paving solutions require considerably less maintenance.
 Hydrophobic filter paving is not subject to seasonal potholes and cracks, chewing gum doesn't stick to it, and engine oil stain disappear quickly on their own.